-If you’re curious to learn more about the causes and impacts of climate change, as well as some potential solutions, check out our courses on climate change.
+If you’re curious to learn more about the causes and impacts of climate change, as well as some potential solutions, check out our online climate change courses.

-You can also find full details on some tips to reduce your footprint further down.
+These are just a few of our top tips.
+You’ll find full details on these tips further down, along with plenty other useful tips for reducing carbon footprint.
 First, let’s find out more about what the term means and why it’s so significant.

 What is a carbon footprint?